We believe in our patients and the power of life-changing care. Call today to learn about our empowering programming.

 Within 72 hours of being admitted to Highland Ridge Hospital, we will schedule a meeting with the patient and their family so that the family members can be integrated into the treatment process.
 Family sessions at our treatment center will also take the time to address the patient’s ADHD and how it has impacted the family as a whole.

 In addition to a traditional therapeutic methods we offer at Highland Ridge Hospital, we have a number of experiential programs to help the patients fully heal.
 Some of these program may include:

 - Gym & exercise time

 - Puzzles, cards, and board games

-When you have come to the end of your inpatient treatment program, you will work with your therapist to help you decide what is most appropriate for your next phase of treatment.
+When you have come to the end of your inpatient treatment program at Highland Ridge Hospital, you will work with your therapist to help you decide what is most appropriate for your next phase of treatment.
 Referrals will be provided to help you to be successful with your continued care.
 We will set you up with a psychiatrist if needed, and provide you information about partial hospitalization programs (PHP) or intensive outpatient programs (IOP).
 Both of these programs are good for individuals who are ready to start slowly integrating back into their community and no longer need the structured environment of an inpatient program.
-Other patients may be at the point in their recovery where they are ready to return home and so they will be provided with community resources they can turn to for support.
+Other patients at our treatment center may be at the point in their recovery where they are ready to return home and so they will be provided with community resources they can turn to for support.

 Our treatment center is in Salt Lake City and serves residents from all over Central and Northern Utah.
 Call one of our admissions counselors today for a free, confidential screening to see how Highland Ridge Hospital can help you regain a happy, healthy life.